DeepraMazumder/Cyberbullying-Detection-in-Social-Media/README.md

 - `LightGBM.pkl` – Trained LightGBM model.
 - `CatBoost.pkl` – Trained CatBoost model.

 - `helper_prabowo_ml.py` – Helper functions used in transformer training and evaluation.
+- `X_test.pkl`, `X_train.pkl` – Processed training and test sets.
 - `CyberbullyingClassifier.keras` – Fine-tuned BERT model.
-- `X_test.pkl`, `X_train.pkl` – Processed training and test sets.
 - `TrainingHistory.pkl` – Training history of the fine-tuned transformer model.
-- `CyberbullyingSummarisation.py` – Script for summarizing cyberbullying cases.
+- `CyberbullyingSummarisation.py` – Module for analyzing and summarizing cyberbullying cases.
-- `CyberbullyingSummary.txt` – Text file containing summarized cyberbullying instances.
+- `CyberbullyingSummary.txt` – Sample output of harmful content detection and suggestions.

 ### **Dataset**
 - `OriginalDataset.csv` – Raw dataset containing social media text and labels.
-[Source](https://www.kaggle.com/datasets/momo12341234/cyberbully-detection-dataset)
+[Available on Kaggle](https://www.kaggle.com/datasets/momo12341234/cyberbully-detection-dataset)
 - `PreprocessedDataset.csv` – Cleaned and processed dataset ready for model training.

 ### **Notebooks**
 - `CyberBullying.ipynb` – Notebook for training and evaluating Machine Learning models.
-- `Fine-tuning BERT.ipynb` – Notebook for fine-tuning BERT-based models (published on Kaggle: [Cyberbullying Classification - Fine-Tuning BERT](https://www.kaggle.com/code/deepramazumder/cyberbullying-classification-fine-tuning-bert)).
+- `Fine-tuning BERT.ipynb` – Notebook for fine-tuning BERT-based models.
+[Published on Kaggle](https://www.kaggle.com/code/deepramazumder/cyberbullying-classification-fine-tuning-bert)
-- `Summarisation.ipynb` – Notebook for summarizing cyberbullying cases using NLP.
+- `Summarisation.ipynb` – Notebook for generating cyberbullying summaries using a Generative AI model.
-- `Analysis.ipynb` – Exploratory Data Analysis (EDA) and model performance analysis.
+- `Analysis.ipynb` – Script to classify and analyze user input for cyberbullying using a Generative AI model.

 ### **Templates**
-- `Barplot.png` – Barplot showing class distribution.
-- `Boxplot.png` – Boxplot showing data distribution.
-- `ClassDistribution.png` – Distribution of cyberbullying categories.
-- `ConfusionMatrix.png` – Confusion matrix showing model performance.
 - `Flowchart.png` – Visual representation of the project workflow.
+- `ClassDistribution.png` – Class distribution visualization based on the dataset.
-- `Histogram.png` – Histogram showing text length distribution.
+- `Histogram.png` – Histogram showing the length of tweets distribution.
+- `Boxplot.png` – Boxplot showing tweet length distribution per class.
+- `WordCloud.png` – Word cloud showing the most common terms in the dataset.
+- `Barplot.png` – Barplot showing the most common words in each class.
-- `ModelComparison.png` – Model performance comparison.
+- `ModelComparison.png` – Model performance comparison in terms of accuracy.
+- `ConfusionMatrix.png` – Confusion matrix of the model with the highest accuracy.
-- `ROC-AUC.png` – ROC-AUC curves of different models.
+- `ROC-AUC.png` – ROC-AUC curve of the model with the highest accuracy.
 - `Transformer.png` – Architecture of the Transformer model.
-- `TransformerAccuracy.png` – Accuracy trend of the Transformer model.
+- `TransformerAccuracy.png` – Accuracy graph of the Transformer model.
-- `TransformerLoss.png` – Loss trend of the Transformer model.
+- `TransformerLoss.png` – Loss graph of the Transformer model.
-- `WordCloud.png` – Word cloud showing common terms in the dataset.

 ### **Configuration Files**
 - `.gitignore` – Files and folders to be ignored by Git.
-- `.gitattributes` – File to control Git behavior.
+- `.gitattributes` – Configures Git Large File Storage (LFS) for managing large files in the repository.
 - `LICENSE` – Project licensing information.
 - `requirements.txt` – List of Python packages required to run the project.